Manu Ginobili’s Son Tried To Talk Him Out Of Retiring Because He Loved The Chicken Tenders At The AT&T Center

-Manu Ginobili’s oldest son Nico didn’t want his dad to retire from the NBA. and who could blame him?
+Manu Ginobili’s oldest son, Nico, didn’t want his dad to retire from the NBA. and who could blame him?
 After 23 years of professional basketball, including a career in both the EuroLeague and the NBA, there must be tons of reasons Nico wanted his dad to keep playing.
-But the Spurs posted an Instagram video where Ginobili revealed the real reason – Nico loves the chicken tenders at the AT&T Center.
+But the Spurs posted an Instagram video where Ginobili revealed the real reason: Nico loves the chicken tenders at the AT&T Center.

 They probably are delicious, but Ginobili said even the juiciest tenders are not a reason to stay.
-The Bleacher Report covered some of the 41-year old athlete’s thoughts around his retirement.
+Bleacher Report covered some of the 41-year-old athlete’s thoughts around his retirement.
 He said he knew that his most recent season with the San Antonio Spurs would be his last, and approached the whole season with that mindset.

 “I took last season mentally as my last season.
 So every place I went, every situation, I kind of knew it was going to be the last one.
 But I left the door open, just in case.
 Slowly, the door started to close more.
 I couldn’t see my body going through that kind of grind again.
 I felt that I had a good season, that I left everything I had in that previous season both physically and mentally.”